 Blood Ketone Tests

-The method for blood testing is simple and the most accurate way to best your levels of BHB — which is the primary ketone your body can make and ultimately convert to energy.
+The blood testing method is simple, direct, and the most accurate way to best your levels of beta-hydroxybutyrate (BHB) — which is the primary ketone your body can make and ultimately convert to energy.
 BHB is also what provides the “clean” energy ketones in our Perfect Keto products.

 Blood testing involves a small prick of the finger with a blood meter, which measures BHB levels in the blood.
-Testing your ketone levels through blood is more accurate because there aren’t factors that can dilute the results, such as, for example, how drinking water could dilute urine results.
+Testing your ketone levels through blood is the most accurate because there aren’t factors that can dilute the results, such as, for example, how drinking water could dilute urine results.

 Analyzing You Ketone Levels

-Another reason to track your ketone levels diligently after taking exogenous ketones is because different things can affect how you react on a ketogenic diet.
+Another reason to track your ketone levels diligently after taking exogenous ketones is because different factors can affect how your body reacts on a ketogenic diet.

-Let’s make this clear right now: you MUST regularly test if you want to get the most out of taking exogenous ketones and truly raise your ketone levels.
+You should test regularly if you want to get the most out of taking exogenous ketones.

-Every single method mentioned here can be done in the privacy of your own home, so there’s no need to go to a clinic or any place with fancy pants equipment to get them done.
-Taking ketones and then not testing your levels is literally a shot in the dark, and it’s a waste.
+Every single method covered here can be done in the privacy of your own home, so there’s no need to go to a clinic or any place with fancy pants equipment to get them done.
+Taking ketones and then not testing your levels is a shot in the dark, and it can be a waste.

 Patience is a virtue, too.
-It might take some time to get used to testing your ketone levels regularly, and it might take a bit before you find the right balance of macros, exercise, etc. that’s just right for you to get into and stay in ketosis.
-(And make sure you account for these ketosis mistakes.)
+It might take some time to get used to testing your ketone levels regularly, and it might take a bit before you find the right balance of macronutrients, exercise, etc. that’s just right for you to get into and stay in ketosis.
+(And make sure you account for common ketosis mistakes.)

 Plus, the amount of ketones that are right for you depends on your specific goals — and the only way to make sure you’re hitting that amount consistently and seeing real and accurate results over time is by testing regularly.